anbilli/hoursChromeExt/README.md

 II) Open Chrome and go to chrome://extensions/

+III) Check the developer mode box

-III) Click "Load unpacked extension..."
+IV) Click "Load unpacked extension..."

-IV) Find and select the extension directory
+V) Find and select the extension directory

-V) Make sure "Enabled" is checked, refresh page if needed
+VI) Make sure "Enabled" is checked, refresh page if needed

 (a small doge icon should show up to the right of the address bar)

-VI) Log in to ADP and click doge icon
+VII) Log in to ADP and click doge icon

-VII) A window should pop up with your necessary check-out time
+VIII) A window should pop up with your necessary check-out time